The Bitcoin Commons

 Tiered Architecture

-Figure: Tiered architecture: Tier 1 = Orange Paper + Consensus Proof (mathematical foundation); Tier 2 = Protocol Engine (protocol abstraction); Tier 3 = Reference Node (complete implementation); Tier 4 = Developer SDK + Governance (governance infrastructure).
+Figure: Tiered architecture: Tier 1 = Orange Paper + Consensus Proof (mathematical foundation); Tier 2 = Protocol Engine (protocol abstraction); Tier 3 = BLVM Node (complete implementation); Tier 4 = Developer SDK + Governance (developer toolkit + governance enforcement).

 How the Stack Works

-Figure: End-to-end data flow through Reference Node, Consensus Proof, Protocol Engine, modules, and governance.
+Figure: End-to-end data flow through BLVM Node, Consensus Proof, Protocol Engine, modules, and governance.
 Each tier depends only on layers below; modules cannot affect consensus.

 Module Quality Control Process